Artist Residencies

 Writer in Residence – Emer Fallon

-Emer plans to build on the work of last year’s Writers on the Bus project with an online anthology, featuring a selection of pieces from the writers who responded to the call out for submissions, which is due for release on Borrowbox later this year.
-Emer is also looking forward to continuing her work with Castleisland Day Care Centre, where she’s been gathering the memories and stories of some of Kerry’s older residents.
+Emer has published an online anthology featuring a selection of pieces from the writers who responded to last year’s call out for submissions for the Writers on the Bus project.
+It is available to borrow from BorrowBox.
+Emer is continuing to work with Castleisland Day Care Centre, where she has been gathering the memories and stories of some of Kerry’s older residents.

 Emer is available to provide workshops to schools and groups and to provide one-to-one mentoring to anyone setting out on their writing journey.
 If interested in working with Emer, email emerwriterinres@gmail.com